-The Consortium offers its employees through "Merrill Lynch and The Hartford" a defined contribution 401(k) plan.
-Under this plan, the organization contributes six percent in matching funds to all participants that contribute greater than three percent of their gross salaries into the 401(k).
-As of September 30, 2010, the consortium discontinued its six percent employer matching funds; however, participants may continue funding their 401(k) with their own funds.
-As of June 30, 2011, based on 25 participants, employer contributions in the 401(k) plan totaled \$23,308.
+The Consortium discontinued offering its employees through "Merrill Lynch and The Hartford" a defined contribution 401(k) plan.
+Under this plan, the organization had contributed six percent in matching funds to all participants that contribute greater than three percent of their gross salaries into the 401(k).
+As of September 30, 2010 of the prior year, the consortium discontinued its six percent employer matching funds; however, participants may continue funding their 401(k) with their own funds.
+As of June 30, 2012, there were no participants in the pension plan and employer contributions in the 401(k) plan totaled \$0.
 Funds within the 401(k) program are administered by Merrill Lynch and The Hartford and are not controlled by the Consortium.